 Whooping cough (also known as pertussis) remains a common disease in the U.S. with frequent outbreaks, and has infected nearly 100,000 people here since 2014.
 If we didn’t vaccinate against pertussis, there would be many more cases of this disease, which is very dangerous for infants.
 In most cases, whooping cough is spread to babies from close family members, which is why all close contacts of infants and pregnant women should be vaccinated with a vaccine containing pertussis.
 (DTaP or Tdap).

-Flu, cancer-causing HPV and many other vaccine-preventable diseases continue to circulate here in the U.S., placing our loved ones in danger.
+Flu, cancer-causing HPV, hepatitis, and many other vaccine-preventable diseases continue to circulate here in the U.S., placing our loved ones in danger.
 Read more about outbreaks of vaccine-preventable diseases in our Questions about Vaccines section.